Location: Ahe Atoll, Tuamotus

 We have made it to Ahe Atoll!!!

 This passage felt much too short to be real after our massive 19-day voyage across the Pacific, but here we are.
-This morning we were greeted with an amazing view of the coral and low-lying island ring surrounding the lagoon where we will be spending the next few days.
+This morning we were greeted with an amazing view of the coral and low-lying island ring surrounding the lagoon, where we will be spending the next few days.
 Entering the lagoon was quite a feat, as we had to arrive at the right time to be able to enter on a slack tide to safely get through the narrow pass that serves as the main entry.
-We arrived in plenty of time to watch team 1 to drop the sails beautifully, and even do a little recon run close by the entry to test out the current and flow on the approach.
+We arrived in plenty of time to watch team 1 to drop the sails beautifully and even do a little recon run close by the entrance to test out the current and flow on the approach.
 We also put Tim up the rig to stand lookout on the first spreader.
 If Argo had a crow’s nest, that would have been the perfect spot to look for coral, sandbars, and any other obstructions as we entered the lagoon.
-When the tide was just right, we entered smoothly with the only excitement being the views of the coral and fish under the blue water.
+When the tide was just right, we entered smoothly, with the only excitement being the views of the coral and fish under the blue water.

 Tim up the mast